resolve109/study-aws-sa/aws-study-guide.md

   - Can proactively adjust the number of EC2 instances in anticipation of known load changes
   - Optimizes costs and performance by ensuring sufficient capacity during peak times
   - Eliminates lag in scaling up resources, addressing slow application performance issues under sudden load
+- **Scaling for Unpredictable Traffic Patterns**:
+  - For applications experiencing sudden traffic increases on random days, dynamic scaling is the most cost-effective solution
+  - Dynamic scaling automatically adjusts capacity based on real-time demand by monitoring metrics like CPU utilization
+  - More responsive than manual scaling which requires human intervention
+  - More appropriate than predictive scaling for truly random patterns that don't follow historical trends
+  - Better than scheduled scaling which works only for known, time-based patterns
+  - Ensures application performance is maintained during unexpected traffic spikes while optimizing costs during normal periods

 ### Amazon EC2
 - **Instance Purchasing Options**: